HOW TO USE A KITCHENAID® STAND MIXER IN 9 EASY STEPS

 Flat Beater: This is your main accessory for most mixing, stirring and blending jobs.
 Use the beater when you’re making any kind of batter such as a cake, brownies, donuts or waffles, or if you’re making cookies or mashing potatoes.
 This is also your go-to if you’re using your stand mixer to make biscuits, scones, pastry or pie crusts.
 This beater also works great to shred chicken, mash and mix ingredients for guacamole, and prepare many other savory dishes.
 For added scraping ability, the Flex Edge Beater features a flexible side that reduces the need to scrape down the sides of the bowl.

 Every KitchenAid® stand mixer comes equipped with a flat beater, whip, dough hook and a bowl.
-You can purchase additional accessories and bowls to help you create even more.
+You can purchase additional accessories and bowls to help you create even more like ice cream and shaved ice treats like kakigori.
 Or, shop the above accessories in different materials to suit your preference.
-Shop all KitchenAid® stand mixer accessories to find accessories compatible with your stand mixer.
+Shop all KitchenAid® stand mixer attachments and accessories to see what’s compatible with your stand mixer.

 Once you’ve selected the proper accessory, it’s easy to attach it to your stand mixer.
 Each accessory installs under the head of your stand mixer, whether you have a tilt-head or bowl-lift model.
 To attach an accessory on a tilt-head stand mixer, slide the lever to unlock the head and tilt it backward.
 For bowl-lift models, you’ll reach up underneath.